Logo Logo

 From the brand symbol, we derived a simple rule of thirds.
 The thirds-based grid system is designed to flex across any shape or size canvas, providing flexibility, while always anchoring the elements.

-Color palette
+Color Palette

 There is now a one-color system for everything Visa.
 The core colors are blue, white, and yellow, with a supporting secondary color palette that adds flexibility.
 The palette can be dialed up or down, working across various audience channels and initiatives.
 The brighter core colors reinvigorate and modernize the brand.
 A secondary palette creates optionality beyond blue and yellow, keeping the Visa brand at the core, while showing up in different and exciting ways for a range of audiences.

-Icon and illustration system
+Icon and Illlustration System

 Using the brand symbol as the foundation, we extended the iconic color ratio into a unique icon and illustration system.
 The new system is consistent and cohesive.
 By creating a modular system in which icons and enriched icons can scale into illustrations, there’s potential to tell rich and engaging stories through illustration.